Eyeglass All Product Installation and Upgrade Guides Publication

 Note:

-1. SmartConnect Service must be IP address format.
+1. SmartConnect Service must be in IP address format.

 2. Maximum RPO Value is the Recovery Point Objective for the cluster in minutes.
-If you are using the RPO feature, this target is used during RPO analysis.
+This target is used during RPO analysis if you are using the RPO feature.
 More information about Eyeglass RPO analysis can be found here.

 Once the PowerScale is added, Eyeglass will automatically run an inventory task to discover the PowerScale components.
 When completed, the discovered inventory can be seen in the Inventory View.